-Exercise 2 - Case Management Flow Chart
+Module E Session 1 Exercise 3 - Case Management Flow Chart

 The diagram below summarises the steps in case management.
 It provides a guide as to the questions you need to ask yourself and the actions you may need to take as you move through the case management steps.
 It is important to remember that every individual case is different and many cases do not follow a straight or smooth path – rather, it can be a ‘circular’ process with movements back and forth throughout the various stages of action and decision-making.